The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 Just like Markdown, **HTML (Hypertext Markup Language)** is a markup language that defines the *structure* and *content* of webpages.

-Check out the syntax to create a heading element and a paragraph element:
+Check out the syntax to create a heading and paragraph **HTML element**:

 ```html
 <!-- This is a heading element — it will be larger and bold -->